Fyiss/mobile-soc-console/README.md

 > **Note:** Direct WiFi won't work if your router has AP Isolation enabled (most home routers do).
 Use your phone's hotspot instead.

-1. Enable hotspot on your iQOO Neo 10
+1. Enable hotspot on your phone
 2. Connect your PC to the phone's hotspot
 3. Find your PC's new IP:
 ```bash